projectriff/riff/docs/riff_handler_create.md

 ## riff handler create

-deploy an application, function or image to handle http requests
+create a handler to map HTTP requests to an application, function or image

 ### Synopsis